Links on Android Authority may earn us a commission. Learn more.

 Japanese is a difficult language.
-However, it’s growing in popularity among non-native speakers because of media, anime, and a general uptick in interest about the culture.
+However, it’s growing in popularity among non-native speakers because of media, anime, and a general uptick in interest in the culture.
 The relatively newer wave of Japanese learners means that most traditional means don’t have apps for learning Japanese yet.
-However, there are some great ones to get your started.
+However, there are some great ones to get you started.
 Here are the best Japanese learning apps for Android!
 Of course, Duolingo is our first choice for anyone learning Japanese!
 We also recommend Google Translate to help out!

 Price: Free / $17.99 per year / $29.99 per 2 years

 Busuu is one of many language learning apps with a whole heap of available languages.
 Japanese is, in fact, among them.
-The app tests you on your current knowledge so it knows to skip the intro stages if you already have some Japanese speaking experience.
+The app tests you on your current knowledge so it knows to skip the intro stages if you already have some Japanese-speaking experience.
 In addition, the app includes accent training, grammar tips, and over 150 courses in total.
 There is even support for offline learning.
 Much of the app is free to use.
 However, to get the full experience, you have to pay for a subscription.
-There are three, six, 12, and 24 month subscriptions available.
+There are three, six, 12, and 24-month subscriptions available.
 We highly recommend going 12 or 24 because the others aren’t a great deal comparatively.

 Drops: Learn Japanese